Want to make a difference in the world? Want to create lasting friendships?

 Why is it important and worthwhile?

-This year’s theme is Nature, Fun and Solidarity.
+This year’s theme is Freedom, Unity and Dignity.
 Nature is resplendent with the Elementaita Countryside making this an ideal location for the camp in December.
-This will enable an atmosphere with fun, sports, and group activities, boosted well with an intellectually engaging understanding of the human person through the human dignity lens, as is characteristic at WYA, to build a culture that respects the dignity of each person.
+This will enable an atmosphere of fun, sports, and group activities, boosted well with an intellectually engaging understanding of the human person through the human dignity lens, as is characteristic at WYA, to build a culture that respects the dignity of each person.

 What logistics will be provided?